kubesphere-retired/docs.kubesphere.io/content/v2.1/en/installation/install-ks-on-linux-airgapped.md

 > Note:
 >
 > - You need to replace each node information such as IP, password with real values in the group `[all]`.
 The master node is the taskbox so you do not need to add password field here.
+> - Installer will use a node as the local registry for docker image, defaults to "master" in the group `[local-registry]`.
 > - The "master" node also takes the role of master and etcd, so "master" is filled under the group`[kube-master]` and the group `[etcd]` respectively.
 > - "node1" and "node2" both serve the role of `Node`, so they are filled under the group `[kube-node]`.
 >